rafikilebron/rafikilebron/README.md

 ## 🚀 About Me

-I am a Mechatronics Engineer with a strong focus on **Computer Vision, Robotics, and Artificial Intelligence**.
+I am a Mechatronics Engineer with a strong focus on **Computer Vision and Artificial Intelligence**.
-I have hands-on experience developing **industrial vision systems** and integrating AI into real-world applications.
+I have hands-on experience developing **industrial vision systems** and integrating image classification and object detection algorithms into real-world applications.

 - 🎯 Currently focused on: **Computer Vision for industrial and autonomous systems**
 - 🤖 Experience with: **robot programming, embedded systems, and AI deployment**